-Mina Murray gets one in the first volume; after she slaps Dr. Jekyll to provoke his transformation, Hyde — in full, grotesque form — grabs her hand and looms over her in typical terrifying fashion to inform her of how little he appreciates it.
+- After Mina slaps Dr. Jekyll to provoke his transformation, Hyde — in full, grotesque form — grabs her hand and looms over her in typical terrifying fashion to inform her of how little he appreciates it.
 Her response is to politely, calmly and unflinchingly inform him that he is hurting her hand and that she would very much appreciate it if he were to let her go.
 Much to everyone's surprise — including Hyde's — he does so.

-The Air-War between the respective 'armies' of Fu Manchu and Professor Moriarty at the end of the first volume.
+- The Air-War between the respective 'armies' of Fu Manchu and Professor Moriarty.

 The Black Dossier

 - The entire space-port sequence in the Black Dossier for the rejuvenated Alan Quatermain.
 In short order, he knees Bulldog Drummond in the groin, slams a suitcase into Emma Peel's face, and blows up the car James F-ing Bond is pursuing him and Mina in with a well-aimed shot of his elephant gun.
 One gets the feeling that Alan Moore thought the "British adventure hero" archetype peaked with Quatermain, and he wanted to make a point of this by showing him to be superior to his "successors".

 - Not to mention the awesomely-designed Raygun Gothic spaceships that they end up hijacking to escape.
 The '50s sci-fi Scenery Porn in that whole sequence is practically worth the full price of the book.

 - This is pretty much stated outright the first time Quatermain and Murray beat up Bond (which is a moment of awesome itself); Quatermain looks down at the prone form of Bond and is prompted to sneer:Quatermain: So this is what it's come to?
 The British adventure hero?
 Pathetic.